migramirez2/Harmony-ONE/progress/frank-egloff.md

 Integrating Anthropopic models into Harmony1Bot, including Claude Opus and Claude Sonnet, with vision functionality.
 Migrate our current bard implementation to Gemini and study video generation on OpenAI.

+2024-04-03 Wed: Fixed PDF/URL parsing issues due to a vector database client/server version mismatch.
+On [Harmony1bot](https://github.com/harmony-one/HarmonyOneBot/pull/361), updated Grammy package to the last stable version and made code refactoring to get the latest version of the getChatAdministrators method to fix the database client isGroupWhitelisted method.
+Had to update the nodejs version to 20 on the Dockerfile.

 2024-04-02 Tue: Fixed the new command logic and the [minimum balance](https://github.com/harmony-one/HarmonyOneBot/pull/361) to use llmsBot models.
 Also, fixed the token counter for Anthropopic stream completions.
 Found the problem with the group whitelisting not working.
 Finally, fixing an issue with Chromadb that affects PDF/URL handling.

 2024-04-01 Mon: Added conversation per model discrimination on [Harmony1Bot](https://github.com/harmony-one/HarmonyOneBot/pull/360) (deployed to harmony1bot).
 Now, you can have one conversation per model.
 Also added the /o command to work with the opus model.
 Finally, worked on team reviews.